-Signal properties are used to add information to a signal that can be interpreted by the Compiler or post processing programs.
+Signal properties are used to add information to a signal that can be interpreted by the Compiler or Packager programs.
 A property is a name/value pair that is used to convey almost any kind of information.
-For a complete description of properties, see the section later in this chapter.
+For a complete description of properties, see the Section 4.
 The form of a signal property when it appears in a signal name is:

-<property name> = <'property value'></property value'>
+\ property name = 'property value'

-The \ is the property prefix character, <property name> is a character string identifier, and <'property value'> is a string of characters enclosed in single quotes.
+The $\$ is the property prefix character, property name is a character string identifier, and 'property value' is a string of characters enclosed in single quotes.
 Some common signal properties have been given abbreviations (with text macros) to make them easier to use.
 These abbreviations are:

-L gives local scope to a signal
+\mathbf{L} - gives local scope to a signal

 G - gives global scope to a signal

-I - identifies a signal as an interface signal
+Ι - identifies a signal as an interface signal

-R <n></n> specifies signal replication
+$\mathbf{R}\mathbf{n}$ - specifies signal replication

 NWC - no width check directive

 NAC - no assertion check directive

-WD <n></n> wire delay
+WD n - wire delay

-CD <n></n> - chip delay
+CD n - chip delay

-E <n></n> evaluation directive
+$\mathbf{E}\boldsymbol{n}$ - evaluation directive